-Both values are reset if the plot's axis is changed (a new column or expression is selected for the Main dataset).
+Both values are reset if the plot's axis is changed (a new column or expression is selected for the Main dataset), or if the range is reset in some other way (e.g. by zooming).

 A.4.1.3 Defining Subsets by Region